anirudhshiv/RPS_Kivi-takehome/README.md

 * Scissors>Paper
 * Paper>Rock

-This is the core fn, script calls in in a while loop:
+This is the core fn, the script calls it in a while loop:
 > play_rps("","")
-* Accepts only lower case "r","p","s"
+* It accepts only lower case "r","p","s" as arguments.

-* While loop terminates only when user picks "n" or "N" for "Play again?
+The while loop terminates only when user picks "n" or "N" for "Play again?
 (Y/N)" prompt, any other other input triggers a new game

 ## Testing
 play_rps is called with all different permutations so it is exhaustively tested